-Configuration-LFE Downmix Level and Pre-Fader Monitor Output Mode
+Configuration-LFE Downmix Level

-These LEDs display the configuration of the prefader monitor output mode.
-LED L lit means output channels are pre-downmix; LED R lit means output channels are post-downmix.
-Use the buttons to change the configuration.
 Use this button to select the LFE downmix level when the To Stereo or To Mono downmix functions are active.
 LED LFE not lit means full attenuation; LED LFE lit means -6 dB.

-Press and hold the To Mono button to display and confirm the LFE downmix level and pre-fader monitor output mode.
+Press and hold the To Mono button to display and confirm the LFE downmix level.

 Default: LFE downmix level full attenuation when To Stereo or To Mono downmix functions active.
-Pre-fader monitor outputs pre-downmix.